-When the Assembly reviews the use plan in December, it will include a discussion and analysis of user fees.
+When the Assembly reviews a revised use plan in the Fall of 2025, it will include a discussion and analysis of user fees.
 The other costs associated with this code change are minimal (primarily the expense related to permit holder/user identification and some signage).
 Staff anticipates that these expenses are nominal and can be covered within existing operational/supply budgets.